Sally-14/SplendorTest/README.md

 - There is no way to end or quit the game.
 The graphical interface is not able to interact with.

 - End game test case could never be reached because the limitation of tokens and development cards limitation.

+- When selecting tokens, the number of token never drops until the next round.
+For example, player choose option 2, selecting Onyx x1 ,Sapphire x1 and the number of Onyx and Sapphire should drop but it never did.